matheo/angular/libs/forms/README.md

 }
 ```

-This factory will warn you if the provided Config doesn't correspond to the ControlType,
+This factory will warn you if the provided config object doesn't correspond to the ControlType,
-like if you try to set an `action` param for the `CARD` which is not supported.
+for example if you try to set an `action` parameter for the `CARD` which is not supported.

 ## DynControl

-A Dynamic Control has a `DynControlType` which acts as an ID to be invoked in the config.
+A Dynamic Control is an Angular component that has a `static dynControl` field which acts as an unique ID.
-It's stored in the `static dynControl` property as a convention to locate it easily.

-Once instantiated, the library fills the corresponding `config`, sets the `control` to the
+We can reference any component from the configuration object with this ID.

+While creating a new form the library recursively instantiates these Dynamic Controls components, and populates their core fields:

+1. Its corresponding `config`,
-corresponding instance (`FormControl`, `FormGroup` or `FormArray`) and pass any `params` values
+2. the `control` instance (`FormControl`, `FormGroup` or `FormArray`),
-specified in the config, as a plain value or as an Observable.
+3. any `params` values specified in the config.

-From there, the component is autonomous to do anything to accomplish its purpose.
+From there, we have the required tools for the component to provide any control functionality.

 ## Extending

-You can check the example [source code of @myndpm/dyn-forms/material](https://github.com/matheo/angular/tree/master/libs/forms/material/src) and learn from its internals.
+You can check out the example [source code of @myndpm/dyn-forms/material](https://github.com/matheo/angular/tree/master/libs/forms/material/src).
 Basically your custom controls need to extend the respective `abstract class`
 (`DynFormControl`, `DynFormArray`, `DynFormGroup` or `DynFormContainer`).

-Those abstract classes builds the Form Control hierarchy as specified in the Config Object,
+Those abstract classes build the Form Control hierarchy as specified in the nexted Config Object,
 and compose the `AbstractFormControl` in the `control` property.

 You just need to implement the `completeParams` method, which is useful to ensure that any
-configured parameters will have any required field(s) and the component won't break.
+configured parameters will have any required fields and the component won't break.
-Also, if you implement OnInit, be sure to call the base class too with `super.ngOnInit()`.
+Also, if you implement OnInit be sure to call the base class too, with `super.ngOnInit()`.

 As mentioned in the _Installation_ section, you can provide your controls with the useful
-`DynFormsModule.forFeature({ controls })` that saves any boilerplate.
+`DynFormsModule.forFeature({ controls })` to avoid boilerplate.

 ## Share your Feedback

 Please share your experience and ideas!
-impressions, sugestions, improvements, use cases, are welcome at [GitHub Discussions](https://github.com/Mynd-Management/open-source/discussions).
+Impressions, sugestions, improvements, use cases are welcome at [GitHub Discussions](https://github.com/Mynd-Management/open-source/discussions).
-as usual, please report any [Issue](https://github.com/Mynd-Management/open-source/issues/new?labels=bug&template=bug-report.md)
+As usual, please report any [Issue](https://github.com/Mynd-Management/open-source/issues/new?labels=bug&template=bug-report.md)
 or request a [Feature](https://github.com/Mynd-Management/open-source/issues/new?labels=enhancement&template=feature-request.md).

 Enjoy!

-&#8722; Mynd.co
+&#8722; Mynd.co Frontend Engineering